Krivega/sip-connector/next.md

     this.callManager.endCall();
   }

-  answerIncomingCall(callType: 'SFU' | 'MCU', localStream: MediaStream) {
+  answerToIncomingCall(callType: 'SFU' | 'MCU', localStream: MediaStream) {
     const strategy = callType === 'SFU' ? new SFUCallStrategy() : new MCUCallStrategy();
     this.callManager.setStrategy(strategy);
     this.callManager.handleIncomingCall(localStream);